GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 slug: plain-language
 date: 2016-02-03 10:58:53 -0400
 title: "Plain Language"
-summary: "Brings together government plain language practitioners to promote use of plain language, saving agencies time and money and providing better service to the public."
+summary: "Promote use of plain language, providing better service to the public."

 # Redirects: enter the path of the URL that you want redirected to this page
 aliases: